New Maryland Divorce Law Changes Requirements for Separating Couples

 (Columbia, MD) For many years, Maryland divorce law required that couples seeking divorce live separate and apart for 12 full months before they were eligible to become divorced.
 Many people found this delay to be difficult and costly.
 However, a new Maryland Divorce Law could change that for some people.

 Historically, the 12-month waiting period applied regardless of whether the “grounds” or legal basis for divorce was desertion, abandonment or voluntary separation and even when the divorce was amicable and agreed upon by both parties.
 Maryland has long-recognized limited exceptions to this 12-month waiting period such as when adultery or abuse has been committed, or when one person in the marriage has been sentenced to a prison sentence of three years or more.
 For those couples who must wait a full year before filing for divorce, a brief resumption of “cohabitation” during the 12-month separation period—even if for only a single night, resets the “legal clock” and delays the divorce.

 On Thursday October 1, 2015 a significant change in the law went into effect that can dramatically reduce the amount of time required to obtain a divorce in Maryland.
-For assistance in understanding the new law and whether or not it applies to your situation, call Coover Law Firm, LLC now to schedule a free 30-minute consultation.
+For assistance in understanding the new law and whether or not it applies to your situation, call Coover Law Firm, LLC now to schedule your $99 no-risk initial consultation.
 You can reach us at 410-995-1100.

 Change to 12-Month Waiting Period for Couples Divorcing by “Mutual Consent”